 House of Terror is one hell of a frightening VR game.
 Cleverly titled Valerie’s Revenge (VR), the game lets you explore an abandoned house full of traps and scary ghouls.
 Solving puzzles and searching for clues is the only way to unearth secrets of the haunted house and escape, but you will have to do this before monsters find you.
-There are some jumpscare moments, so playing this game with your headphones on is the best way to experience them.
+There are a few jump scare moments, so playing this game with your headphones on is the best way to experience them.

 Valerie’s Revenge is compatible with Google cardboard, but you will need a tiny Bluetooth controller to control movement and interact with puzzles.
 The game has stunning 3D visuals and the creepy atmosphere will surely make you think twice before entering the house.
-You can try the demo and then buy the full version if you are satisfied with the scareplay.
+Try the demo and if you are satisfied with the scareplay, play the full version.

 2. Sinister Edge 3D

-Sinister Edge is another scary VR game that can be played with or without a device.
+Sinister Edge is another scary VR game one can play with or without a device.
 The game draws inspiration from point-and-click horror games and has superb 3D graphics.
 There are several challenging puzzles and quite a few frightening locations to explore.
 The game is surprisingly deep and isn’t one of those short VR games where you wait for monsters to find you.
 The simple controls will let you solve puzzles and explore locations with ease.

-Sinister Edge works with Google cardboard and can be played with or without a gamepad.
+Sinister Edge works with Google cardboard.
+You can play the game with or without a gamepad.
 I would, however, recommend playing it with a controller for solving puzzles.
 And if you are not into VR gaming, then you can always play this game on your smartphone.

 Sisters is a creepy ghost story that revolves around the fate of twins.
 Nobody knows what happened to them and it’s up to you to find the truth.
 But there’s someone or something that does not want to explore the godforsaken house.
 The game has simple look-based controls that will help you explore the haunted room.
 VR head-tracking and binaural/directional audio will make you feel you are right in that virtual house.
 Sisters’ binaural audio reminds me of an iOS game called Papa Sangre.
 Only difference is that the latter was not a virtual reality game, and purely relied on 3D sound effects to scare the bejesus out of you.